Discover Career Opportunities

 Driver’s License

 Employers rarely mention it in their job listings, but reliable transportation is a must-have for most positions.
-You may not see it in writing, but you can be sure it will come up in the interview.
-Showing up to work on time and being able to meet with clients and attend meetings is essential for success.
-Public transport is not always reliable, and having your own car is often seen as a sign of responsibility and commitment.
-Keep in mind, there is a difference between a general driver’s license and a CDL for specialized driving positions.
+You may not see it in writing, but you can be sure it will appear in the interview.
+Showing up to work on time to meet with clients and attending meetings are essential for success.
+Public transport is not always reliable, and having your car is often seen as a sign of responsibility and commitment.
+Remember that there is a difference between a general driver’s license and a CDL for specialized driving positions.

 Storytelling

-A marketing firm will probably say something like “has to be able to weave compelling stories across multiple channels.”
-For the most part, there is nothing as pretentious in a typical job listing.
+A marketing firm will probably say something like, “has to be able to weave compelling stories across multiple channels.”
+Mostly, there is nothing as pretentious in a typical job listing.
 Still, it doesn’t mean employers aren’t looking for storytellers – they’re just searching for a different type.
 Data analysts among you, for example, should be able to condense and present info in the simplest form.
-IT technicians have to figure out the business’s needs and convince bosses to invest.
+IT technicians must determine the business’s needs and convince bosses to invest.
 Both of these are a form of storytelling in their own right.

 Teamwork

 Although it may not be a secret, it’s still important to highlight the need for collaboration skills in today’s tech-savvy workplace.
 While technology skills are highly valued, they aren’t everything.
 Companies need employees who can work well with others and contribute to the team.
-Job applicants should showcase their collaboration skills, as well as provide examples of how they’ve worked with a team in the past.
-Simply being proficient in Microsoft Office isn’t enough; employers want to know how an applicant’s skills can benefit the team as a whole.
+Job applicants should showcase their collaboration skills and provide examples of working with a team.
+Simply being proficient in Microsoft Office isn’t enough; employers want to know how an applicant’s skills can benefit the team.

 Conflict Resolution

-There is no hard evidence to back up the claim, yet there is feeling employees are hypersensitive.
+There is no hard evidence to back up the claim, yet there is a feeling employees are hypersensitive.
 One misunderstood word can fly into a spiral of anger and hate.
 Once HR gets involved, the situation escalates out of the hands of the business, and that’s dangerous.
-Therefore, employers want people that can resolve issues without putting morals at risk.
+Therefore, employers want people who can resolve issues without risking morals.
 It may be as simple as finding a way to deal with feedback or talking respectfully to peers and colleagues.

-Can you think of any skills which weren’t on the listing but that popped up regardless?
+Can you think of any skills not on the listing that popped up regardless?

 What's next?